Fermion quantum criticality far from equilibrium: Symmetry analysis and effective action

 \section{Symmetry analysis and effective action}

+Microscopic models provide valuable intuition for the concrete realization of critical phenomena.
+Yet, universal properties are fixed by symmetry and dimensionality of the long-wavelength action rather than microscopic details.
+Symmetries determine the allowed perturbations and thereby the fixed points and relevant directions of the renormalization flow.
+In light of this, we now adopt a complementary viewpoint to Sec.~\ref{sec:MicroModel} by shifting from explicit microscopic constructions to a symmetry–based field–theoretic perspective.
+Our goal is to identify the unitary and anti-unitary symmetries that constrain the long–wavelength action governing pure–to–pure state transitions in Class AIII topological insulators.
+The long-wavelength critical theory is then constructed based on a gradient expansion, governed by symmetry principles alone.

-The effective action can be constructed from the fundamental symmetries of the Keldysh action: probability conservation, Hermiticity and chiral symmetry of the underlying Lindblad generator.
-Furthermore, we also identify a weak unitary symmetry associated to the Pin($d$) group which arises for our near critical topological insulator with Dirac stationary state.
-We will discuss this symmetry carefully, to show how it constrains the action, and in particular, the number of relevant directions needed to fine-tune to the critical point, together with chiral symmetry.
+The effective action can be constructed from the fundamental symmetries of the Keldysh action: probability conservation, Hermiticity, and chiral symmetry of the underlying Lindblad generator.
+In addition, we uncover a weak unitary symmetry associated with the $\mathrm{Pin}(d)$ group, arising in our near–critical Dirac stationary state.
+We show how this symmetry, together with chiral symmetry, restricts the action and fixes the number of relevant directions that must be tuned to reach criticality.

-In addition, the low energy theory is constrained by the dark state condition.
-Here, we use this as a guiding principle to derive a novel, emergent symmetry of the action, which we call \textit{fermionic dark state symmetry}, ensuring the purity of the stationary state.
+Beyond these microscopic symmetries, the long–wavelength theory can also display emergent symmetries, not explicit microscopically but arising at long wavelengths after coarse graining.
+In our case, the dark–state condition enforcing purity of the stationary state yields a new emergent symmetry, which we call \textit{fermionic dark state symmetry}, ensuring the purity of the steady state at criticality.

+Equations~\eqref{eq:hermiticity},~\eqref{eq:prob_consv},~\eqref{eq:chs} and ~\eqref{eq:Pin_spinorfields} thus assemble the complete symmetry framework needed for the construction of an effective field theory for pure-to-pure state transitions in AIII insulators.
+More specifically, it will allow us to systematically construct all possible relevant perturbations in the vicinity of the Gaussian fixed point.